 Despite its many possible causes, ED can have very similar negative effects on both the sufferer and his partner.
 The man with the problem can feel frustration, failure, and disappointment, while his partner feels unwanted and unattractive.
 Both of you can lose confidence and feel stressed, and without the right approach ED can even cause a breakup.

+Some men think the only way to get past ED is to take some viagra and “check out some hot boobs” believing if that doesn’t work then nothing will.
 But by simplifying the nature of the condition we can give you the framework to deal with this sensitive condition and help you regain a satisfying sex life.

 Stop – You are Not to Blame

 Just like many other illnesses, ED is not something you have control over.
 Try not to blame yourself for not being able to perform.
 Instead, it’s best to shift that energy over to finding out the cause of your ED and searching for a solution.

 Treatment for ED ranges from psychological counselling to lifestyle changes to the famous little blue pill, and in many cases the condition can be addressed effectively.
 By committing fully to your treatment plan you will give yourself the best chance of success.

 When you seek treatment it will be important to explain to your GP when and how you experience ED.
 Note the details of when it occurs (before or during intercourse, after consuming alcohol, after taking a certain medication, when you are feeling anxious, etc.) and also how it makes you feel.

 -Or approach your nurse or health visitor, tell your therapist or log onto a regulated online pharmacy for a consultation.
 Come out of the shadows about the condition, keeping in mind that ED is common among many men.
 You may be sent for further testing or counselling to determine the exact cause.
 ED can also be a symptom of an underlying condition that affects the circulation or nervous system, so it is important for every man who experiences it to seek medical attention.